replygirl/change-case-object/README.md

 #### `camelCase`

-> Transform into a string with the separator denoted by the next word capitalized.

 ```ts
 camelCase({ some_key: { some_other_key: true })
 // { someKey: { someOtherKey: true }}
 ```

 #### `capitalCase`

-> Transform into a space separated string with each word capitalized.

 ```ts
 capitalCase({ some_key: { some_other_key: true })